PayString/rfcs/src/spec/payid-easy-checkout.md

 ## PayID Easy Checkout Discovery
 PayID Easy Checkout Discovery extends [PAYID-DISCOVERY][] by defining a new link relation in the PayID metadata JRD returned by a PayID Discovery query.
-This link relation, defined in the [JRD](#payid-easy-checkout-jrds) section of this specification, includes the URL on the payer's wallet that can be used to initiate a payment.
+This link relation, defined in the [JRD](#payid-easy-checkout-jrds) section of this specification, includes the URL on the sender's wallet that can be used to initiate a payment.

 Recipients who wish to initiate an Easy Checkout flow MUST first query the sender's PayID Discovery Server to